surajbera/react-todo-app/readme.txt

 - Since this is a very small project, I will use the Remix Icon library for the icons.

 - TODOS:
+  - Should not go ahead on empty string or spaces
   - Don't know why I am getting an error on adding first todo.
   - Add a feature where same todos can't be added
   - Don't display the TodoList compnenet if there are no todos